PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 ### Shows last 10 year records
 #### UX Rule
 - Shows `Last 5 Years` dropdown in the right side of the header.
 On click of dropdown, opens the dropdown of `Last 5 Years` & `Last 10 Years`.
 - On click `Last 10 Years`, system shows the last year records.
-(Current year + Last 9 year)
+(Current year + Last 9 years)
-- Shows hotizonal scroll in the `Annual Cash Budget` table when available screen.
+- Shows horizontal scroll in the `Annual Cash Budget` table when available screen.
 - When the last 10 years are selected in the view, horizontal scroll appears if all the years are not fit in the available screen.
     - First column on the left side is sticky when scrolling horizontally.